'Wild Kingdom' returns to St. Louis Zoo to film episode on Ozark hellbenders

 Wynn-Grant says she did not know what to expect from co-hosting with Gros, who is twice her age.
 She thought they would just be good colleagues, but she says they turned out to be good friends.

-“We’re trying to be Regis and Kathy Lee.
+“We’re trying to be Regis and Kathie Lee.
 That’s my goal.
-To be the Regis and Kathy Lee of nature.”
+To be the Regis and Kathie Lee of nature.”